varunagrawal/RepoAuditor/README.md

 repo_auditor --help
 ```

+### Personal Access Token (PAT)

-The most common use case would be to audit a GitHub repository.
+The most common use case for `RepoAuditor` would be to audit a GitHub repository.
 In order to allow `RepoAuditor` to read the repository, you first need to generate a Personal Access Token or PAT.

-Please refer to the [GitHub documentation on Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to generate a `Fine-grained PAT` for use.
+Please refer to the [GitHub documentation on Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for details about a `Fine-grained PAT` which we will be using.

+To generate the Fine-grained PAT, we perform the following steps:

+1. Go to `Settings -> Developer settings -> Personal Access Token -> Fine-grained tokens`.
+2. Click on `Generate new token`.
+3. Give the token a name and a description.
+4. Set an appropriate expiration date.
+5. Under `Repository Access`, select `All repositories`.
+6. For permissions, we need to go to `Repository permissions`.
+7. Enable Read-Write access to `Contents`, and Read access to `Administration`, `Secret Scanning` and `Dependabot Alerts`.
+8. Click on `Generate token`.
+9. Copy the generated string.
+This is your PAT.

 After obtaining the PAT, you can save it in a file (e.g. `PAT`) which `RepoAuditor` can read on operation.

+### Example Usage

-With the PAT file, you can now run `RepoAuditor` on your GitHub repository.
+With the above generated PAT file, you can now run `RepoAuditor` on your GitHub repository.
 As an example, we will use the [python-helloworld](https://github.com/dbarnett/python-helloworld) repo.

 **NOTE** You need to fork the repository since your default PAT only has access to repos under your account.